xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

   * File 2, still to decide.

 Both algorithms are O(n) in their complexity, the use of hash-based data structures and necessity of only a single pass over the input data means that the execution time scales linearly.
-  * However when adding un-optimized compression or decompression using the generated Huffmann encoding bin tree that is `n log n` since the binary tree needs to be traversed for every symbol encoded.
+  * However when adding un-optimized compression or decompression using the generated Huffman encoding bin tree that is `n log n` since the binary tree needs to be traversed for every symbol encoded.
 (Easy to optimize this to `O(n)` for the compression, harder to optimize for the decompression.)

 ## Sources